 How can I tell if it’s baked through?

-The custard should jiggle slightly in the center but be set around the edges — or just fully set on top with a slight wobble.
-That’s the sweet spot for a luscious texture.
+The custard should be set around the edges while still slightly jiggly in the center — or fully set on top with a gentle wobble underneath.
+That is the ideal point for a smooth and creamy texture.

 How long does it keep?
 Can you caramelize the top ahead of time?

-Crème Brûlée will keep for up to three days in the fridge, but always caramelize the top right before serving.
-If done ahead, the sugar crust will soften and lose its signature crunch.
+Crème Brûlée can be stored in the refrigerator for up to three days, but the sugar topping should always be caramelized just before serving.
+If done in advance, the caramel layer will soften and lose its signature crisp texture.

 Watch the Crème Brûlée Recipe Video